-You might be wondering that how is it possible to apply computer vision technology to the marketing world.
+You might be wondering how is it possible to apply computer vision technology to the marketing world.
 You may have witnessed computer vision in Snapchat filters or have heard of computer vision technology being used in futuristic machines like self-driving cars and more.
 But, computer vision technology is not limited to these applications.
 It is also applicable in the world of marketing.

 Computer Vision in the World of Marketing